+between 10% and 15%.
+Analysis of the stress history of the model through 100 cycles shows that decreasing hardening occurs on the way to permanent stabilization in several tens of load reversals.
 Assessment of the model versus the UCF data in the 0.7% strain range case infers additional behavioral differences.
 While the model shows similar isotropic hardening over several tens of cycles before permanent stabilization, this effect gives way to continual softening after the first few cycles in experimental testing.
-Additionally, the Miller model is extremely underconservative in its estimate of stress response throughout the history.
+Thus, the tendency of the model to stabilize instead of arrest and subsequently reverse the